 Students with additional support needs

-We encourage all students to have an international experience as part of your degree at Glasgow.
+We encourage all students to have an international experience as part of your degree at the University of Glasgow.

-Before submitting an application, once you have been accepted and while you are away keep in touch with:
+Before submitting an application, once you have been accepted, and again while you are away, make sure to keep in touch with:

 - The Go Abroad team.
-Disclose any additional support needs on your application to ensure we can work with you, and your allocated partner university to ensure as smooth a transition as possible.
+Disclose any additional support needs on your application so we can work with you and your allocated host university to ensure a smooth transition.

-Once allocated, you will have to apply directly to the partner university.
-Ensure you also disclose any disability, pre-existing condition on your application to them so they can put any provisions in place.
+Once allocated a place at a partner university, you must also apply directly to your host.
+Ensure you disclose any disability or pre-existing condition on your application to them so they can put any provisions in place.

-Erasmus+ Traineeships applicants should contact your host if there are any circumstances or requirements that could require additional support.
+Erasmus+ Traineeship applicants should contact your host if you require additional support.